 In 2013 Charody’s album ‘Homage’ was released by MGM and several tracks from that album have been released by ABC Classics including ‘Variations on an Epitaph’ which featured on ABC Classics’ album ‘Music For The Journey Home’.

 In 2017 Charody’s dynamic work for string orchestra titled ‘The Muthaf*** premiered at Les Jardins Musicaux Festival in Switzerland on August 22 by the Vienna-based classical / circus fusion ensemble, ‘The Freestyle Orchestra’.
 Charody has since gone on to write her next concerto specifically for this unique orchestra featuring the acrobatic violin virtuoso Sonja Schebeck titled ‘Tale of The Firebird’.
-This work will premiere on June 7 2019 at City Recital Hall, Sydney as part of Sydney’s Vivid Festival.
-This work has been created by with the support of The Australian Arts Council.
+This work was met with critical acclaim when it premiered on June 7 2019 at City Recital Hall, Sydney as part of Sydney’s Vivid Festival.
+This work was created with support from The Australia Council for The Arts

 In 2019 Charody’s production company commissioned the making of the stage production of ‘Jingah!’ written by Charody in collaboration with British songwriter Duncan Townsend supported by Arts Council England.
 The illustrated book of Jingah is currently being illustrated by Maxim Krioukov & will be released in early 2020.